ingo/ingo.github.io/_recipes/greek_gigantes.md

 ---
-title: Greek Gigantes
-original_title: Greek Gigantes
+author: The Wanderlust Kitchen
 category: Sides
 description: Greek Gigantes are, not surprisingly, GIANT beans!
 In this recipe, the gigantes are slow cooked in a rich tomato sauce until perfectly creamy and tender.
   Serve over toasted crusty bread for an easy vegetarian meal.
-image: greek-gigantes-beans-recipe.jpg
+image: greek_gigantes.jpg
+original_title: Greek Gigantes
 size: servings
+source: https://thewanderlustkitchen.com/greek-gigantes/
 time: 8 hours 10 minutes
-author: The Wanderlust Kitchen
-source: https://thewanderlustkitchen.com/greek-gigantes/
+title: Greek Gigantes
-veggie: ✓
+veggie: "\u2713"
 ---
 These giant beans were first discovered during a trip to Athens.
 They are huge in size, and huge in flavor.
 This recipe is intensely comforting and satisfying.
 It’s also incredibly versatile.
 You can serve it as a stew-like main course, as a side dish, or even as part of a spread of small plates or appetizers.

 ### Ingredients